Menu

 The temple was founded in the early 16th century by the Hindu poet-saint Goswami Tulsidas, the revered author of the Hindi epic Ramcharitmanas.
 Legend holds that Tulsidas had a divine vision of Lord Hanuman at the very site where the temple stands today.
 Inspired and blessed, he established the temple as a place of worship, meditation, and refuge for the devout.

-Over the centuries, the Sankat Mochan Temple has evolved into a cornerstone of spiritual life in Varanasi, attracting thousands of pilgrims each year—particularly on Tuesdays and Saturdays, which are considered auspicious for Hanuman worship.
+Throughout history, the Sankat Mochan Temple has developed into a pillar of religious life in Varanasi, drawing hundreds of thousands of pilgrims every year—especially on Saturdays and Tuesdays, which are deemed sacred for Hanuman worship.

 Architectural Highlights

-While not grandiose in scale, the temple’s charm lies in its simplicity and spiritual aura.
-The structure features traditional North Indian temple architecture with a prominent sanctum, pillared halls, and a courtyard filled with devotees and monkeys—Hanuman’s symbolic companions.
+Though not monumental in scale, the temple’s beauty is in its simplicity and spiritual nature.
+It has the typical North Indian temple design with a large sanctum, pillared halls, and a courtyard with devotees and monkeys—Hanuman’s symbolic followers.

-The idol of Lord Hanuman is unique; it faces the idol of Lord Rama, symbolizing Hanuman’s eternal devotion.
-The deity is adorned with marigold garlands, red sindoor (vermilion), and a sense of vibrant energy that fills the temple.
+The idol of Lord Hanuman is distinctive; it is placed facing the idol of Lord Rama, reflecting Hanuman’s unwavering devotion.
+The god is worshipped with marigold garlands, red sindoor (vermilion), and an aura of energetic splendor that pervades the temple.

 Spiritual Significance

-Sankat Mochan is more than just a temple—it’s a spiritual lifeline for many.
-Devotees believe that offering prayers here with pure intentions can alleviate personal and family-related troubles.
-The recitation of the Hanuman Chalisa—especially during the Sankat Mochan Saptah, a week-long festival—is considered highly auspicious.
+Sankat Mochan is not only a temple—it’s a spiritual lifeline for most.
+Believers are of the faith that praying here with clean intentions is enough to solve personal and family-related problems.
+The reading of the Hanuman Chalisa—particularly during the Sankat Mochan Saptah, a week-long fair—is of top-most boon.

-This temple is also a focal point during Hanuman Jayanti, drawing thousands of pilgrims who line up before dawn to offer their prayers and seek protection against negativity, evil forces, and obstacles.
+This temple is also a site during Hanuman Jayanti with thousands of devotees queuing up before sunrise to pray and seek protection from negativity, evil spirits, and adversities.

 The Monkey Connection 🐒

-Monkeys are a constant presence around the temple, revered as manifestations of Hanuman himself.
-While they sometimes cause playful chaos, they are seen as part of the divine experience.
-Local vendors sell grams, bananas, and sweets not just for devotees, but for these cheeky temple residents.
+Monkeys are omnipresent near the temple, being worshipped as avatars of Hanuman himself.
+Although they create occasional playful mayhem, they are considered to be a part of the divine experience.
+Local vendors offer grams, bananas, and sweets not only for devotees but for these mischievous temple dwellers.

 Sankat Mochan Music Festival: Where Devotion Meets Art

-One of the most compelling aspects of this temple is its deep connection with Indian classical music.
-The Sankat Mochan Sangeet Samaroh, held annually in April, is a renowned cultural event where legendary musicians perform without charging a fee.
-Artists such as Pandit Jasraj, Ustad Bismillah Khan, and others have performed here, transforming the temple into a vibrant confluence of Bhakti (devotion) and Shastriya Sangeet (classical music).
+One of the strongest features of this temple is its strong bond with Indian classical music.
+The Sankat Mochan Sangeet Samaroh, organized each year in April, is a celebrated cultural festival where great musicians render their performance free of charge.
+Great musicians like Pandit Jasraj, Ustad Bismillah Khan, and many others have performed here, turning the temple into an exuberant melting point of Bhakti (devotion) and Shastriya Sangeet (classical music).

-- By Air: The nearest airport is Lal Bahadur Shastri International Airport, about 25 km from the temple.
+• By Flight: The closest airport is Lal Bahadur Shastri International Airport, 25 km from the temple.

-- By Train: Varanasi Junction (BSB) is the closest major railway station, about 8 km away.
+• By Train: Varanasi Junction (BSB) is the nearest main railway station, 8 km away.

-- By Road: Easily accessible via rickshaws, cabs, or even a spiritual walk if you’re staying near Assi Ghat.
+• By Road: Readily accessible by rickshaws, cabs, or simply a spiritual walk if you’re around Assi Ghat.

 Tips for Visitors

-- Visit early in the morning or late evening to avoid crowds and witness the serene Aarti.
+• Go early in the morning or late evening to escape the crowds and see the peaceful Aarti.

 Final Thoughts